comphilip/koreader-wiki/plugins/Perception-Expander-plugin.md

 Based on the idea of using peripheral vision to read more quickly, from [How to Triple Your Reading Speed in 20 Minutes (Tim Ferriss)](https://youtu.be/jeOHqI9SqOI?t=137).
-This plugin implements the same approach (two vertical lines, adjustable) for KOReader.
+This plugin implements the same approach (two adjustable vertical lines) for KOReader.

 Screenshots: